Monarchy of Saint Lucia: Royal visits

+Several members of the royal family have visited Saint Lucia over the years to highlight some key moments in the country's history.

 Queen Elizabeth II first visited Saint Lucia as part of her Caribbean tour of 1966.
 During her visit she opened the new Winban Research Centre.
 She and her husband, Prince Philip, Duke of Edinburgh, travelled on HMY Britannia.
 They were treated to traditional Saint Lucian Dances and a firework display.
 In 1979 Princess Alexandra, The Honourable Lady Ogilvy represented the Queen at the independence celebrations.
 In 1985, the Queen laid the foundation stone for the new Red Cross headquarters and visited residential homes for the elderly and schools.
 They also visited the Girls' Vocational School where they met children involved with The Duke of Edinburgh's Award Scheme.

-The Prince of Wales visited in 1989 to commemorate the tenth anniversary of these celebrations.
+Charles, Prince of Wales visited in 1989 to commemorate the tenth anniversary of these celebrations.
 The Duke of Edinburgh visited in 1998 as chairman of The Duke of Edinburgh's Award.
 The Duke of York visited Saint Lucia in 2004 to celebrate 25 years of the island's independence.
 The Prince of Wales and the Duchess of Cornwall visited in March 2008.
 In 2012, the Earl and Countess of Wessex, visited the country to mark the Queen's Diamond Jubilee, and took part in the independence anniversary celebrations.
 Prince Harry visited in 2016, when he watched a cricket match, attended a street market and visited conservation projects.

-The Prince of Wales visited in 2019 to celebrate the 40th anniversary of Saint Lucia's independence, and watched a ceremony and military parade in Castries.
+Charles, Prince of Wales visited in 2019 to celebrate the 40th anniversary of Saint Lucia's independence, and watched a ceremony and military parade in Castries.
 The Earl and Countess of Wessex visited in April 2022 to mark the Queen's Platinum Jubilee.
 During the visit, they attended a Jubilee church service, visited Morne Fortune, met locals in Soufrière, and met pupils from six separate Saint Lucian schools.

+Public opinion

+A 2023 opinion poll found that 56% supported keeping the monarchy whilst 39% would prefer for Saint Lucia to become a republic.